 October

 Seattle’s local and national parks burst into color during October.
-The fantastic fall foliage on Mount Rainier and Washington Park is spectacular.
+The fall foliage on Mount Rainier and Washington Park is spectacular.
+(And it’s one of the reasons that October still gets our vote as a good time of year to visit the city.)

-It’s getting chillier during the day, with temperatures hanging around 54°F (15°C), while the air dampens, causing soft drizzles throughout the day.
+Still, we can’t escape the fact that it’s getting chillier during the day.
+Temperatures in October hang around 54°F (15°C), while the air dampens, leading to soft drizzles throughout the day.

-You’ll only see about 4.5 hours of sunshine now.
-Nights are cold at around 37°F (2°C), so bundle up when going out.
+We’ll only see about 4.5 hours of sunshine now.
+Nights are cold at around 37°F (2°C); we’d recommend bundling up when going out.

 Festivals & events in October